droubarka/gitbook/README.md

 ---
 description: >-
-  "Quick OS Guides is your go-to source for simplified operating system guidance."
+  "Quick OS Guides" is your go-to source for simplified operating system guidance.
 ---

-# Introduction
+# Quick OS Guides

-## Operating System
+## Introduction
 An **Operating System (OS)** is essential software that manages computer hardware and software resources.
 It provides a user interface, handles file management, memory allocation, and process scheduling, allowing multiple applications to run smoothly.
 Examples include Windows, macOS, Linux, Android.

 ### What is a Program?